 The following information must be submitted to Jessica Pappas, Coordinator (firstname.lastname@example.org) by midnight on Sunday, May 31st:

 - An evaluation letter by the student’s dissertation adviser of the student’s academic progress, willingness to complete research at the interface of chemistry-biology (evidence can be included) and the benefit to the student for inclusion in the CBI program.
 The applicant’s PI should acknowledge the time commitment to CBI required such as need to attend RCR dedicated CBI workshops and Rigor and Reproducibility workshops both during and after the term of support.

 - A CV of the nominee, including a listing of publications authored or coauthored, conference presentations and other professional accomplishments, activities and honors.

 - A two-page essay by the student describing his/her academic work, impact of their study or research, career plans and desire to be in the CBI program.
 The essay should include how participation in CBI would broaden the graduate experience (this could include new collaborations, additional rotations at UD or travel to a collaborator’s laboratory).
 The description should include a list of aims/goals that the student hopes to accomplish training period.

-Each CBI trainer can nominate only one CBI Fellow.
-The Program Directors and the CBI Executive Committee will review the applications and the advanced CBI trainees will be announced no later than June 10th.
-The one-year fellowship funding will begin on July 1, 2020*.
+The Program Director and the CBI Executive Committee will review the applications and the advanced CBI trainees will be announced no later than June 10th.
+The one-year fellowship funding will begin on July 1, 2024*.
 The successful applicant will be expected to attend the CBI orientation and participate in the CBI Wednesday Workshops (i.e CHEM606).
-If you have questions about the nomination process, please contact Brian Bahnson (firstname.lastname@example.org) and/or Catherine Leimkuhler Grimes (email@example.com).
+If you have questions about the nomination process, please contact Catherine Leimkuhler Grimes (email@example.com).